vtdiaz/shwass/README.md

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     Mach-O disassembler and analyzer binaries (32 & 64 bits).
 It is powered
     by the Capstone Engine Framework.

-It currently is in development and some
-    of its functionalities may be buggy.
-Its been updated to a more complex
+    Shwass is currently being developed and a new version will be published
-    and complete application.
-The implementation of the interpreter is not
+    very soon.
+New features and functionalities will make shwass a very good
-    complete, but you can use the main and basic funciontalities of the application.
+    choice for reverse engineering binaries.